harshupanghal/nextjs/routing/README.md

   ***Conventions***
   - `(.)` to match segments on the same level, prefix to folder name.
   - `(..)` to match segments one level above.
+  - `(..)(..)` to match segments two level above.
+  - `(...)` to match segments from root app directory.
+    - These are based on source to target , if u are in f1 folder, making a interceted f2 folder, we use (.) if f2 main folder is in  same directory.

+> We can use Parallel and Intercepting route together.